HackerYijia/pystressor/README.md

 # pyddos.py

-* This is my new update
-* This script have 3 type of ddos attacks : SYNFLOOD | REQUEST | Pyslow
+DDOSER builded on mach1el's DDOS Lib, 3 type of request included: SYNFLOOD | REQUEST | Pyslow
 * Script has pyslow attack type which is similar to slowloris attack

 # Note
-* I wrote this script for educational not for destructive purposes and illegal actions, so I won't be responsible for that
+* The Distrubuter: NotJunar, and the Lib c13 that this resource is based on, mach1el's web flooding requester author, mach1el, is not responsible for any legal action taken against you for this tool.

 # Requires module